Managing Event Registrations on WordPress

 Enhance your registrations with even more features

 Event Tickets will give you all the tools you need to add event registrations right in WordPress.
-By upgrading to Event Tickets Plus, you can also connect to WooCommerce, add custom fields to your registration forms, and check attendees in with a QR code on the day of your events.
-If you’d like to add ticket sales to your site, this is a great option to get you up and running quickly.
-These extra features can save you time while creating an even smoother user experience.
+But you can also connect to WooCommerce, add custom fields to your registration forms, and check attendees in with a QR code by upgrading to Event Tickets Plus.
+It’s a great way to add ticket sales to your site, too.